Comadreja/js-for-gamedev/en/02-javascript/0201-poo/index.md

 Objects can not only carry out actions, but they also capture **characteristics** of the entities they represent.

-Every enemy, for instance, has a distinct graphic, a different score, an on-screen position, and also keeps track of which direction it was moving in.
+Every enemy, for instance, has a distinct graphic, a different score value, an on-screen position, and also keeps track of which direction it was moving in.

 The **state** is not usually exposed outright in the API.
-Think of the enemies' case: even if these do have a position, it is preferable to have specific methods with which to modify the position (such as "move left" and "move right") instead of just giving free access to the position.
+Think of the enemies' case: even if these do have a position, it is preferable to have specific methods for modifying their position (such as "move left" and "move right") instead of just giving free access to their position.

 An object's characteristics are called **attributes**.